zekrom-vale/ShinySQLBrowser/README.md

 ```

 ## Example
-See [`app.R`](https://github.com/zekrom-vale/ShinySQLBrowser/blob/main/app.R) for an example I have been testing with.
+See [/examples](https://github.com/zekrom-vale/ShinySQLBrowser/tree/main/examples) for more examples.
-I will eventualy publish a sanitized version of this data.
+I will eventualy publish a sanitized version of the logs data.